mjoyceGR/MESA2HYDRO/README.md

 ## Running a test case
-To successfully run a basic MESA2HYDRO instance via
+To run a basic MESA2HYDRO instance, move to the work directory via

+	cd MESA2HYDRO/work/

+and issue the command

 	./run_conversion.py mainsequence_test.cfg

-the user must have, at minimum, the following Python and external packages installed on their machine:
+Failure may be caused by missing packages.
+The user must have, at minimum, the following Python and external packages installed on their machine:

  	argparse
 	cython